QuantumTetra/System-Diagnostic-and-Benching-Tool/README.md

 The files included are an Eclipse project

-Jar will be uploaded later (compiled for windows)
+Jar file available for easy use